Addison's Disease An often fatal condition that involves the impairment

 English foreign policy leading up to World War II.

-Bay of Pigs - The ill-fated attempt, in April of 1961, to overthrow
+The ill-fated attempt, in April of 1961, to overthrow

 Fidel Castro by means of an invasion of Cuban exiles.
 The invasion force